AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/assigning-person-partitions-with-assignment-rules.md

 >
 >Only people created in Marketo from your CRM and via the SOAP API will have assignment rules applied to them.

-1. Under&nbsp;Admin, click Workspaces & Partitions.
+1. Under Admin, click Workspaces & Partitions.

 ![](assets/image2014-9-17-10-3a32-3a55.png)